CG-R-hub/rORM/README.md

 This creates a file called `rorm_models.R`.
 The file name and path can be changed using the parameter `filepath`.
 3. Load the new models to the environment using `source("rorm_models.R")`.
-4. Now the mapper models can be used for example image we have a table called `account`, then the model object called: `RORMAccountModel`.
-Then we can load all entries with: `RORMAccountModel$all()` or `RORMAccountModel$insert(data.frame(field_a = 1, field_b = "2")).`
+4. Now the mapper models can be used.
+Let's say we have a table called `account`, then the model object called: `RORMAccountModel`.
+Then we can load all entries with: `RORMAccountModel$all()` or we can insert a new entry by `RORMAccountModel$insert(data.frame(field_a = 1, field_b = "2")).`

 ## Code Generator Options

-Using the code generator there are two optional options `rorm_generate_code_to_file(con = con, prefix = prefix, filepath = filepath)`.
+Using the code generator there are two optional options:
+`rorm_generate_code_to_file(con = con, prefix = prefix, filepath = filepath)`.
-One is the `prefix` where the name of the models can be changed.
+- One is the `prefix` where the name of the models can be changed.
-The second is the `filepath` where the path to the generated source code can be changed.
+- The second is the `filepath` where the path to the generated source code can be changed.